limikmag/python/README.md

 # python
-This repository have a few interesting algorithms written in python.
+This repository have a few interesting algorithms written in python language.